richnmond/Rich-dev-portfolio/README.md

-# Hi, I'm richnmond 👋
+# Hi, I'm Richness Olarinoye👋

 I'm a passionate **Frontend Developer** with a drive for building interactive and user-friendly web applications.
 My toolkit includes: